Keerti2807/spotify-clone/README.md

 # spotify-clone
- spotify clone using only HTML, CSS and Bootstrap
+ spotify clone using only HTML
+ CSS and
+ Bootstrap